Pa. gives update on COVID-19 cases, vaccinations for Monday

-(WKBN) – The Pennsylvania Department of Health said there were 5,951 new cases of COVID-19 and 9 more deaths since Friday’s report.
+(WKBN) – The Pennsylvania Department of Health said there were 7,652 new cases of COVID-19 and 17 new deaths since Friday’s report.

 The trend in the 14-day moving average number of hospitalized patients continues to increase again.
 The full 14-day moving average since the start of the pandemic can be found here.